CalvinJXie/paradigms_proj/devlog.md

 03/10/2025 4:59 PM: Just looked at some useful functions from the project description and realized I could just do string->list.
 Will pivot from here.

 03/10/2025 6:23 PM: Finished a process_char function that reads an input character and determines if it should convert to an index history value or return true.
 Tested the function using (process_char "$1") with constants put into history list and outputs are correct.
 Now need to move onto main function and I think Project should be over.

+03/10/2025 7:21 PM: created compute_prefix function that parses the string and then uses a stack to store digits, when an operator is encountered, it will pop off the last 2 digits inputted and compute the value.
+This result will then be appended to the history list.
+I will now go over requirements and make sure everything like edge cases work.

+03/10/2025 7:27 PM: So, I think I need to completely change my code since apparently whitespaces are irrelevant...
+We can write the expression as +12, and a whitespace is used to determine the number like +1 12....
+I think I will have to write my own function to parse strings as I initially thought.
+This is looking harder and harder....